 Getting It Ready For The Market

-If you decide to list your Southern California house, you will likely need some time to get it ready for the market.
+If you decide to list your Greater Los Angeles house, you will likely need some time to get it ready for the market.
 You’ll want to clean up, remove personal belongings, make repairs and possibly stage the house for showings.

 Finding The Right Agent

 Choosing an agent can take some time as well.
 You aren’t going to want to work with the first agent you meet.
 Instead, you will likely do some research, talk to friends and family who have recently sold, and speak with a few agents before deciding who to hire.